 High Rise Financial wants to help injury victims and those dealing with painful litigation cases access the funds they need to thrive, not survive.
 Get the financial help you need when you need it most.

-Fill out our application today and secure your funds in as few as 24 hours.
+Fill out our application today and secure your non-recourse loan in as few as 24 hours.
 Contact our office by phone or through our convenient contact form with questions or concerns.